status-im/help.status.im/docs/en/status-communities/channels-your-quick-start-guide.md

 ## The #general channel

-The #general channel is created by default when you create a community.
-All members can post messages in the #general channel by default.
+The #general channel is not created by default when you create a community.
+It works like any other channel.
 The #general channel works best when it’s used to share announcements with members of a community.
+Below are some tips to set up the #general channel for announcements.

+* To organize the community and to communicate with the members, it is a good practice to name a channel #general.

+* Making it read-only for those who don't have posting permission helps large announcement channels stay on topic and free from distraction.

+* The #general channel is where you can find the FAQ and pinned messages describing community rules.

 --8<-- "includes/urls-en.txt"